CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/amptek_mca/README.md

     5. Go to `Options > List All Devices`.
     6. In the Zadig window, select the Amptek device (VID `10C4`, PID `842A`) and choose the `WinUSB` driver from the target driver list.
     7. Click the `Install Driver` (or `Replace Driver`) button to install the driver.
+    8. Repeat steps 2-7 for any additional Amptek devices you want to connect.
+    9. Connect the Amptek devices **always** to the same USB port.
 * Linux:
     1. Open the terminal and run the built-in method to install the `libusb` dependency:
         ```python